Obama pardons holiday turkeys, pokes fun at media

 Both birds will spend their remaining days living at Mount Vernon, the estate of the first U.S. president, George Washington.

-"So Liberty is ready for his turn in the spotlight.
-And after he finishes a round of cable hits and a few Sunday shows, he's going to retire to a life of leisure at Mount Vernon -- the same place where George Washington spent his golden years," Obama joked.

-Obama and his family later went to a local food bank.
-Before they left he said they would bring with them "two unnamed turkeys, who weren't so lucky."
+Obama and his family planned to bring "two unnamed turkeys, who weren't so lucky," to a local food bank later in the day, he said.